erin-rtfm/Deeni/Cirriculum/Chapter 2: Feelings/Lesson 2: Are you well?.md

 _Shvm_ means _good_.
 It is an adjective.
 This means it describes a noun (person, place, thing, or idea).
 It always comes after the thing it talks about.

 - Xvsh shvm: Good person
-- Mvn-taa-dvn shvm: Good city
+- Mvntaadvn shvm: Good city
 - Srtaa~ shvm: Good food

 ### Haa!